1 music

 at the Brevard Music Center in North Carolina

-BCOME seeks to address the huge imbalance between the supply of performing artists and the lack of demand for their skills by equipping performers, educators and industry professionals with skills in entrepreneurship so that they may become the creators of new concerts and other arts activities at the grass roots level - the largest and most underserved fine arts market in America.
-Instead of performers graduating from performing arts schools and unrealistically expecting to be handed a job in an almost non-existent market, BCOME trains attendees to bring new fine arts to an underserved public while gaining sustainable careers.
+PRCOME seeks to address the huge imbalance between the supply of performing artists and the lack of demand for their skills by equipping performers, educators and industry professionals with skills in entrepreneurship so that they may become the creators of new concerts and other arts activities at the grass roots level - the largest and most underserved fine arts market in America.
+Instead of performers graduating from performing arts schools and unrealistically expecting to be handed a job in an almost non-existent market, PRCOME trains attendees to bring new fine arts to an underserved public while gaining sustainable careers.

 In addition, Michael Drapkin has worked to influence the creation and adoption of Performance Entrepreneurialism Program (PEP) curricula and instruction at conservatories and colleges of fine arts to teach performers how to create demand for their abilities, in addition to their traditional arts education.